Kofi Byble: Early life and career

 Kofi Byble started the journey of his music career in the year 2006.
 His love for creative arts and music began in his second year in Junior High School.
-Byble met a radio DJ/Presenter, Doctor Duncan who at the time was the host of Kasahari rap battle show on Adom FM and had the chance to feature on his show.
+Byble met a radio DJ/Presenter, Doctor Duncan, who at the time was the host of Kasahari rap battle show on Adom FM.
+He attained the chance to feature on his show.
 Out of that same radio show came the likes of Sarkodie, Yaa pono, Stonebwoy, Guru and many other top artiste in Ghana.
 As a freestyle rapper on the show he never lost a battle to anyone, Kofi Byble then noticed he had a gift and had to continue with it professionally.
 Knowing the direction he was heading with his career, Kofi Byble worked day and night to stay relevant in the industry.
 He recorded his first studio record Sugar at his friend's studio in Accra and shot a music video for it which had radio and TV airplay across the country.